Uniform and Equipment

 Lanyard To be worn around the neck displaying name card.

-Shoes Plain black sensible leather or leather effect shoes.
-Lace, slip on, buckled or velcro are permitted.
+Shoes Plain black sensible leather, leather effect shoes or plain black trainers are permitted.
 Canvas shoes or trainers with colourful logos are strictly not permitted.
-Plain black leather style trainers in the style of Converse or Vans are permitted .
-Please click here for full guidelines.

 Tailored Shorts Black tailored shorts are permitted.
 (Summer term only)

-Optional An optional v-necked jumper is available if students require something under their blazers (other jumpers/hoodies, etc. are not allowed).
+Optional An optional black, v-necked, jumper is available if students require something under their blazers (other jumpers/hoodies, etc. are not allowed).
 Waterproof jacket/warm coat worn over the blazer only when outside in wet or cold weather.
 Plain black belt with plain buckle.

 General Appearance - Hair and Make-up